antonwierenga/amazonmq-cli/README.md

 Example:`export-messages --queue foo`

-*For this command activemq-cli creates a temporary mirror queue to ensure all messages are exported.*
+*For this command amazonmq-cli consumes all messages and returns them to their original queue.
+In flight messages are not in scope of this command.*

 ### info
 Displays information (e.g. version, uptime, total number of queues/topics/messages) about the broker